Passion (1982 film): Light and dark

 The opposition of light and dark first appears in the Night Watch, the first of the tableaux vivants, in the context of how light is distributed in the painting.
 Later on, during the Ingres episode, the two women Isabelle and Hanna are described by Jerzy as the opposition of night and day.
 According to him, Hanna is like the day, as she is opened towards everything, while Isabelle is like the night because she is difficult to reach.

 The studio is the place governed by man-made light, whereas the places outside the studio are often shot in inadequate natural light.
 Yet the lighting of the tableaux vivants in the studio can never reach the qualities of pure natural light outside, and therefore remains artificial.

 Love and work

 The life of the characters is bound by the needs of love and of work, and the ways in which the two get mixed.
 Jerzy starts an affair with Hanna, owner of the motel where he is staying, and after a screen test wants her to be in his film as well.
 The industrial nature of the film studio is contrasted with the factory owned by Hanna's husband, at which Isabelle works.
-Isabelle even suggests that the repetitive movements of manufacturing mirror those of lovemaking.
+Isabelle even suggests that the repetitive movements of manufacturing mirror those of sex.